Counseling Services, Educational Specialist

 This introductory statistics course will cover basic descriptive and inferential statistics for use in counseling, school psychology, and education.
 Students will learn how to interpret and evaluate statistics in empirical articles and to understand some of the considerations in selecting and using different statistical techniques.
 In addition, they will learn to analyze data and interpret output using statistical software.

-EDSO 501 Foundations of Counseling in Edu Settings: Referral Sources for Studetns /Students with Special Need 3 Credits
+EDSO 501 Foundations of Counseling in Edu Settings: Referral Sources for Stdnts and Stdnts With Special Needs 3 Credits

 The course provides overview of the foundations of counseling in educational settings, including the historical roots; current and future trends, roles, and functions in multicultural schools and higher education settings; comprehensive developmental counseling programs; ethical school and higher education counseling practices; and individual and group counseling and consultation strategies, and evidence-based interventions and evaluations.
 In addition, the course will address community social services and educational-based programs (including special education and disability laws and accommodations) available to special needs students, other individuals and groups experiencing learning disabilities, and other temporary or chronic maladjustment.
 Reviews principles and methods utilized by social agencies, schools, and higher education settings.